DamilolaAhmadu/ml-agriculture/README.md

 - sklearn

 ## Results
-The model achieves an F1-score of 0.91 on the test set.
+The model achieve an F1-score of 0.91 on the test set.
 This means that the model is able to correctly predict the type of crop with 91% accuracy.

 The following features were used to train the model:
 - Nitrogen content ratio in the soil (N)